Vignesh2208/Kronos/docs/kronos_api.rst

 In this section we briefly describe python and C APIs provided for invoking Kronos specific functions.
 These API calls need to be invoked by the central orchestrator script.
+It assumes the default python version is 3.6 or higher.

 Kronos Python API
 ^^^^^^^^^^^^^^^^^